Will-ALVIDI/cppStartingKit/README.md

 * In `System variables` scroll down until you find `path`.
 * Then click edit.

-This will give you a list of folders useful for your system to work.
+This will give you a list of folders vital for your system to work.
 Be really vigilant with the content inside this field.
-I recommend you to copy paste it first(`Ctrl + A`, to select everything, `Ctrl + C` to copy what is selected then `Ctrl + V` to paste) in a safe document to be able to access it or bring it back to his default state if necessary.
+I recommend you to copy paste it first(`Ctrl + A`, to select everything, `Ctrl + C` to copy what is selected then `Ctrl + V` to paste) in a safe document to be able to bring everything back to his default state if necessary.

 If you followed this guide from the beginning you have to add at the end of this line, inside the field, a semi colon `;` directly followed by `C:/MinGW/x64/mingw64/bin`.